claytongf/laravel-world-seed/README.md

   - BelongsToMany Country
 - Translation
   - BelongsTo Country

-Any suggestions will be very welcome.
+- Airport
+  - BelongsToMany City

+Suggestions are welcome!

 ## Package in development

-This package is in its first version.
-Any suggestions will be very welcome.
+This package is currently in its initial version.
+All suggestions are welcome.

+## Data Integrity

+> [!IMPORTANT]
+> The dataset may contain inconsistencies, such as airports not linked to any city.
+Due to the volume of data, addressing all such issues may be time-consuming.
+Please report any inconsistencies you encounter.

 ## Future Implementations

-- Seed Countries, States or Cities only
+- Seeding Countries, States, or Cities individually
-- Languages would not be required
-- Timezones would not be required
-- Currencies would not be required
-- Translations would not be required
+- Optional seeding of Languages, Timezones, Currencies, and Translations
-- Retrieving data improvements
+- Improved data retrieval methods

 ## Buy me a Coffee..... or Pizza